What Exactly is a Servo Drive?

 Servo drives can be controlled with analog, or digital inputs.
 In essence, the role of the servo drive is to translate low power command signals from the controller into high power voltage and current to the motor.
 Depending on the application, the servo drive can regulate and properly coordinate the motor’s desired position, speed, torque, etc.

-Servos are able to account for expected errors through a feedback monitoring device that leverages negative feedback to send a signal back to the controller.
-In motion controls, the feedback device evaluates the relation of the control input to the actual position of the mechanism or control shaft.
-By understanding the relationship between the actual value and “wanted value” of the shaft’s position, the controller is able to send a signal to the drive for corrective action in the motor.
+Servo drives are able to account for expected errors through a feedback monitoring device that leverages negative feedback to send a signal back through its own control loop and/or to the main controller.
+In motion control, the feedback device evaluates the relation of the control input to the actual position of the mechanism or control shaft.
+By understanding the relationship between the actual value and “wanted value” of the shaft’s position, the drive is able to send a signal to the drive for corrective action in the motor.

 For automatic systems that require position control, this makes the use of a servo drive ideal.
 Whether it’s just positioning a globe valve to the right position or aiming a telescope, a servo drive is able to regulate a shaft to its desired position regardless of friction or other disturbances.

 Thanks to their precision capabilities, servo drives are used in robotics, automation, CNC machining, and even in the processes of manufacturing semiconductors.

 Some motion control applications use analog servo drives, which are tried and true technology.
 While they might not have as many bells and whistles as many newer digital drives, analog drives don't require any processing time and are typically less expensive than digital alternatives.
 Analog servo drives are configured manually and rely on a centralized controller in multi-axis applications.